Make sure all proposed changes to your schema are safe

 rover subgraph check command returns a nonzero result if a composition check or operation check fails.

 Schema checks are especially useful when you add them to your CI pipeline (such as Jenkins or CircleCI).
 By doing so, you can obtain check results and display them directly on your team's pull requests.

 We recommend defining a separate CI job for each variant of your schema (production, staging, etc.) that you want to validate your changes against.
 The

 rover subgraph check command returns a non-zero exit code when it detects a breaking change, meaning the job fails when the check fails.

 rover config auth command is interactive, which means you shouldn't use it in CI environments.
 Instead, you can authenticate Rover with Studio by setting the

 APOLLO_KEY environment variable in CI.
 For details, see Configuring Rover.

 The following config defines a schema check job for a CircleCI pipeline.
 Your config's syntax varies depending on your CI tool, but the job's steps are the same.

 version: 2jobs:# ...other jobs...# Define a separate job for each environment you validate against.check_against_staging:docker:- image: circleci/node:12steps:- checkout- run: npm install# Start the GraphQL server.
-If a different command is used to# start the server, use it in place of `npm start` here.- run:name: Starting servercommand: npm startbackground: true# Make sure the server has enough time to start up before running# commands against it.- run: sleep 5# In CI environments, this command authenticates via the `APOLLO_KEY`# environment variable.- run: rover graph check docs-example-graph@current --schema ./schema.graphql
+If a different command is used to# start the server, use it in place of `npm start` here.- run:name: Starting servercommand: npm startbackground: true# Make sure the server has enough time to start up before running# commands against it.- run: sleep 5# In CI environments, this command authenticates via the `APOLLO_KEY`# environment variable.- run: rover subgraph check docs-example-graph@current --name products --schema ./schema.graphql